PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 ### Geofence editing
-The geometry of geofences that are drawn or loaded from the backend can be changed by the user.\
+The geometry of geofences that are drawn or loaded from the backend can be changed by the user.
 The basic editing itself is provided by _leaflet-draw_.
 The map can be put into an edit mode, where individual points of polygons can be moved by the user.
-After this, the editing action can be confirmed or cancelled.\
+After this, the editing action can be confirmed or cancelled.
-The confirm action _onEdit_ is overwritten to take care of confirmation and persistence.

 Since multiple polygons can be edited at once, all actions need to be performed iteratively for an array of edited layers.
 Each geofence is converted to a JSON object and sent in a PATCH request to the endpoint _/geoFences/{id}_.

-In case of a backend error, the window has to be reloaded to restore the correct state of all geofences before editing, since the Leaflet map has already saved the changes to the polygons.
+In case of a backend error, the window is reloaded to restore the correct state of all geofences before editing, since the Leaflet map has already saved the changes to the polygons.

 #### Single edit functionality